LabLayers/Raleway/README.md

 Raleway Fonts
 ====================

 RalewayW is a variant of Raleway that removes the distinctive insecting lines from the 'W' and 'w' glyphs.
+Intended for thinner weights.
 Original font can be found here: https://github.com/impallari/Raleway

+---

 Raleway is an elegant sans-serif typeface family.